keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 {: .image-popup}
 ![Screenshot - Project Users Overview](/management/telemetry/telemetry-dashboards/ac-project-health-overview.png)

+*Overview* shows key metrics regarding the health of jobs and flows. *Jobs Error Ratio/Flow Error Ratio* indicates the percentage of jobs that ended in error relative to successful ones, while and *Error
+Jobs/Error Flows* presents the absolute number of jobs that concluded with errors.
+Additionally, since flows can also end with warnings, two metrics display the percentage and absolute number of flows with warning.

+Below, two graphs illustrate the health of flows and jobs over time.
+By hovering over a particular day on the graph, you can view more detailed data, including the number of flows or jobs that ended with success, error, or warning on that day.

 #### Components
 {: .image-popup}
 ![Screenshot - Project Users Overview](/management/telemetry/telemetry-dashboards/ac-project-health-components.png)

+This section provides a more detailed view of the errors. *Error Jobs PPU* displays the number of credits consumed by jobs that ended in error; you can drill down to see further details. *PPU Consumed by Error
+Jobs* shows the trend of credit consumption over time. *Components Errors Trend* examines the errors, split by component type, over time.
+The last two graphs, *Components Errors* and *Components Error Ratio*, present similar information on component errors—the first in absolute values and the second as a percentage.

 #### Configurations, flow notifications, and tables
 {: .image-popup}